Kilve: Blue Ben

 Kilve is said to have once been home to a dragon called Blue Ben.
 The skull of a fossilised Ichthyosaur on display in the local museum is sometimes pointed out as belonging to Blue Ben.

 Cultural references

-The video to Bryan Adams' hit song "(Everything I Do) I Do It for You" was filmed on Kilve beach showing the geological cliff formations.
+The video to Bryan Adams' hit song "(Everything I Do) I Do It for You" was filmed on Kilve beach showing geological cliff formations.